chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

   netcore       |  ProjectReference  |  References between projects netcore       |  PackageReference  |  A nuget or framework library reference

-An example of the relevant nodes of a framework proj file `SomeProject.csproj` can be seen below:
+An example of the relevant nodes of a netframework project file `SomeProject.csproj` can be seen below:

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>